pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 [this](https://paste.tomsmeding.com/krsnrC8I) solution which is much shorter, although it runs about half as fast as mine.

+## Epilogue

+Aside of the assignments to `($mydir, $myname)`, which are needed to handle the compile time vs. run time phasing (which exactly does have a bit of the evil-ish taste of spaghetti execution flow of imperative programming), there is just one single variable mutation in either of the two Perl scripts.
+Can you spot it?

+Answer (rot13): Vg'f va `znlor_ercerfragnoyr` va gur ercerfrag_vagrtre
+fpevcg: gur `znlor_pubbfr` inevnoyr vf orvat birejevggra.

+There are zero data structure mutations, and the only I/O that the Perl scripts are doing are via the `repl` and `run_tests` calls.

+The advantage of that is that data consistently only ever travels in one direction, from function arguments to function results.
+This means that the movement of data is immediately evident from just the lexical structure of the program, there's no need to consider the dynamic behaviour of the program to understand it.

+But note that I'm saying that *data flow direction* is straight-forward; I don't say the same about *evaluation order*.
+Once lazy evaluation is used, evaluation order depends on the dynamic behaviour of the program.

+But while we don't necessarily understand the evaluation order easily, it doesn't matter for the correctness of the result.
+The correctness of the result only depends on data flow, not on evaluation order.
+If the program finishes, the result is more easily shown to be correct in a functional program.
+A functional programming approach does *not* help analyzing whether the program finishes or takes forever or runs out of memory (except by way of more easily knowing the program doesn't start dealing with bogus data, which can also be a source of erratic evaluation order).
+It shouldn't hurt, either, but I'm not going to make claims here.
+In any case, it's definitely different, and the tooling to debug evaluation order in programs with lots of lazy evaluation isn't there in Perl (I think), so I suggest to be careful and not go over board with that.

 ## Footnotes

 <a name="fn1">[1]</a> While writing this blog post, I realized that